kyle-w-brown/vehicle-recongition-ssd/docs/README.md

 </p>

 The main advantages we believe this method will have are:
-1. Real Time Vehicle Detection: Ability to use live feed camera input into cycle GAN and CNN and using onboard CPU and GPU computing to visualize vehicles on the road in real time.
+1.	**Real Time Vehicle Detection**: Ability to use live feed camera input into cycle GAN and CNN and using onboard CPU and GPU computing to visualize vehicles on the road in real time.
-2. In-network Architecture: All components in our method are within one network and trained in an end-to-end fashion.
+2.	**In-network Architecture**: All components in our method are within one network and trained in an end-to-end fashion.
-3. Data Augmentation: 720p video input is resized to 300x300x3 image segments which at a much lower resolution and requires less storage and computing power.
+3.	**Data Augmentation**: 720p video input is resized to 300x300x3 image segments which at a much lower resolution and requires less storage and computing power.

 <br>